Approved Affordable Housing Program Initiatives

 Member: Ion Bank

-Sponsor: The Cloud Company, LLC, Naugatuck Economic Development Corporation, Pennrose Holdings, LLC
+Sponsor: The Cloud Company, LLC, Naugatuck Economic Development Corporation Pennrose Holdings, LLC

 Affordable Units: 48 rental units